jfpatrick/bi-diamond-blm-comrad/README.md

 # bi-diamond-blm-comrad

-ComRAD project for the GUIs of the BI-DIAMOND-BLM devices.
+Expert GUI for the BI-DIAMOND-BLM devices.